Maria Licciardi: Bribing pentiti

-On January, 1998, Maria Licciardi was stopped in a car with her sister, Assunta, and her sister-in-law with around 300 million lire, which the prosecutors believe was her purported payment to him.
+In January 1998, Maria Licciardi was stopped in a car with her sister, Assunta, and her sister-in-law with around 300 million lire, which the prosecutors believe was her purported payment to him.
 She refused to disclose as to what the money was for and she faded into obscurity immediately after lawyers secured her release.

 Downfall

-The reign of Maria Licciardi ran smoothly for many years, until a disagreement arose over a consignment of pure, unrefined heroin.
+The reign of Maria Licciardi ran smoothly for many years until a disagreement arose over a consignment of pure, unrefined heroin.
 In the spring of 1999, a large consignment of heroin arrived from Istanbul, Turkey.
-Licciardi decreed it should not be sold, as it was too pure and strong for the average user, and would thus kill those who purchased it, harming the alliance's large customer base of drug users.
+Licciardi decreed it should not be sold, as it was too pure and strong for the average user and would thus kill those who purchased it, harming the alliance's large customer base of drug users.
 However, the Lo Russo clan, who had always chafed under her leadership, disagreed and packaged the shipment for sale on the street.
 The sale of the packets of unrefined heroin resulted in the deaths of many drug addicts across Naples, eleven of whom died in April 1999 alone.
 This caused great public outrage and resulted in massive police crackdowns on the Camorra clans.
 Many Camorristi were arrested and subsequently imprisoned.

 The Lo Russo clan eventually split from the alliance, leading to disintegration and a bloody gang war, including the use of car bombs and bazooka attacks.
 Clans began fighting over turf, and attempted to destroy or take other clan's business.
 When four clan members were murdered in her stronghold of Secondigliano, Licciardi was forced to retaliate.
 She mobilised her footsoldiers for an all-out counterattack.
 The deadly gang wars resulted in nearly 120 deaths in Naples and the surrounding region.
 It was around this time that investigators became aware of Licciardi's existence.